The earthquake hits after breakfast, interrupting the morning feedings.

 “Let’s give it some time,” Red says, gaze on his phone.
 “Apparently stormclouds have been forming all around the island today, but they’ve been fading quickly elsewhere.”

 “Weird.
 Okay, I’m alright with waiting an hour, then we’ll just take a cab.”
-She really wants to explore the city in daylight, but there’s only a couple hours of that left anyway.
+She really wants to explore the city in daylight, but there’s only a few hours of that left anyway.
 She checks the news as well, and notices a lot of others doing the same around them.
 “No good explanations for what’s up with the weather.
 Everyone just seems… confused.”

 “I’m seeing something about the ocean currents acting oddly around the islands,” Red says, brow drawn.
 “I never really studied planetary science, so I’m not sure what that means.”